catrincm/personal-website/content/draft-papers/accuracyestimates/index.md

 # Summary.
 An optional shortened abstract.
 summary: "We present standard results about representations of strictly proper measures of accuracy.
-We also show the same results hold when measuring accuracy of previsions more generally."
+We also show the same results hold when measuring accuracy of previsions more generally.
+This has significant philosophical payoff"

 abstract: "This document goes through some standard results about strictly proper measures of accuracy and representation theorems (Schervish and Savage/Bregman).